Tire damage can be covered by car insurance if you have comprehensive and collision coverage.

 Is tire insurance worth it?

-Car insurance is often not the best way to cover tire damage, but tire warranties can often be used in place of insurance for certain damages.
+Car insurance is often not the best way to cover tire damage, but tire warranties can be used in place of insurance for certain types of damage.
 In expensive cases in which there is significant damage to the car beyond just the tires, auto insurance will cover the cost of all the damage, minus your deductible.

 For some, purchasing a tire warranty is a good investment, especially if it comes with road-hazard protection.
 Consider your location and whether the roads are well-maintained where you live, as road hazards will cause your tires to wear down quickly.
 Take advantage of the fact that many tire manufacturers offer lifetime warranties on certain tires for better protection.
-Many tire retailers also offer road hazard protection completely free.
+Many tire retailers also offer free road-hazard protection.